Cian Bolger: Leicester City

-Bolger was born in Celbridge, County Kildare, Ireland, and was Leicester City's academy Player of the Year in 2009.
+Son of Declan who played for Dublin county football team Bolger was born in Celbridge, County Kildare, Ireland, and was Leicester City's academy Player of the Year in 2009.

 Loans to Bristol Rovers

 He made his debut in the Football League while on loan at Bristol Rovers, when he came on as a 78th-minute substitute for Carl Regan in a 6–1 defeat to Walsall on 29 January 2011.
 Bolger was sent off for the first time in his senior career on 8 February 2011, after a second yellow card for a poor challenge on Rochdale player Chris O'Grady.
 On 11 July, Bolger returned to Bristol Rovers on a 6-month loan deal.
 On 24 September 2011, Bolger scored the first professional goal of his career.

 On 31 August 2012, Bolger was loaned to Bristol Rovers for a third time, until 1 January 2013.
-On 8 September 2012 he sustained cruciate ligament injury in a 2–2 draw against Aldershot Town, which prevented him from playing for over 3 months.
+On 8 September 2012 he sustained a cruciate ligament injury in a 2–2 draw against Aldershot Town, which prevented him from playing for over 3 months.
 He made his comeback on Boxing Day, coincidentally in another 2–2 draw against Aldershot, playing the full 90 minutes.